ministryofjustice/dps-gradle-spring-boot/README.md

 ```
 plugins {
   ...
-  id("uk.gov.justice.digital.hmpps.gradle.DpsSpringBoot") version "<plugin-version>"
+  id("uk.gov.justice.hmpps.gradle-spring-boot") version "0.1.1"
   ...
 }
 ```
-Where the `plugin-version` is `TODO when we start publishing versions indicate how to find latest version here`
+Where the `plugin-version` can be found by going to https://plugins.gradle.org/plugin/uk.gov.justice.hmpps.gradle-spring-boot

 ### Duplicated build logic